What’s the best way to transfer a relative’s house into my name? – North Carolina

 Process & Timing

-1. Who files: Typically the grantee (new owner) or the closing professional submits the deed for recording.
+- Who files: Typically the grantee (new owner) or the closing professional submits the deed for recording.
 Where: The Register of Deeds in the North Carolina county where the property is located.
 What: A properly prepared deed (often a warranty deed or quitclaim deed, depending on the situation) with a notarial acknowledgment; if signed by an agent, the recorded power of attorney details may need to be referenced.
-When: As soon as the deed is signed and acknowledged, because recording is what protects the new owner against later purchasers/creditors and is what updates the public record.
+When: As soon as the deed is signed and acknowledged, because recording is what protects the new owner against later purchasers for value and lien creditors and is what updates the public record.

 Exceptions & Pitfalls

-• Using the wrong “shortcut” deed after a death: If the owner has died, a deed signed by someone who lacks authority (for example, a family member signing as if they were the owner) can create a title problem that later blocks refinancing or sale.
-In many situations, an executor/administrator deed versus a quitclaim deed is the difference between a clean transfer and a future title dispute.
+- Using the wrong “shortcut” deed after a death: If the owner has died, a deed signed by someone who lacks authority (for example, a family member signing as if they were the owner) can create a title problem that later blocks refinancing or sale.
+In many situations, a personal representative’s deed versus a quitclaim deed is the difference between a clean transfer and a future title dispute.

 Conclusion